whrc/Circumpolar_TEM_aux_scripts/debug/README.md

    - Uses bucket completion percentage when local is not available
 3. For each scenario (ssp_1_2_6 and ssp_5_8_5):
    - Reports "PASSED" if completion >99%, otherwise "FAILED"
+4. **If all scenarios PASSED locally and `--sync` enabled:**
+   - Checks bucket completion for comparison
+   - Compares local vs bucket completion percentages
+   - If local > bucket: automatically syncs local results to bucket
+   - If bucket ≥ local: skips sync (bucket is up to date)
+   - This ensures bucket always has the best available results
-4. If `--fix` is enabled and scenarios truly failed:
+5. If `--fix` is enabled and scenarios truly failed:
    - Uses existing local directory if available (saves bandwidth)
    - Otherwise pulls tile from GCS bucket to `{tile_name}_sc` directory
    - Runs `batch_status_checker.py --individual-retry` only for scenarios that need fixing